Indicators of compromise (IoC) are evidence left behind by an attacker or malicious software that can be used to identify a security incident.

 There are several different types of IoC that can be used to detect security incidents.
 They include:

-IoCs are similar to, but not exactly the same as, indicators of attack (IoA).
-IoAs focus on the likelihood that a specific action or event may result in a threat.
+IoCs resemble indicators of attack (IoA), however, they differ slightly.
+IoAs focus on the likelihood that an action or event may pose as a threat.

-Often, security teams rely on both IoAs and IoCs to identify attacker behavior.
-To use another example, an IoC may identify unusually high network traffic, while the IoA is the observation that it may indicate an imminent DDoS attack.
-Both indicators can help provide insight into potential threats and vulnerabilities in networks and systems.
+Security teams frequently use both IoAs and IoCs to identify attacker behavior.
+For another example, an IoC identifies unusually high network traffic, while the IoA is the prediction that the high network traffic may indicate a upcoming DDoS attack.
+Both indicators help provide important insight into potential threats and vulnerabilities in networks and systems.

-Indicators of compromise (IoC) best practices include using automated and manual tools to monitor and analyze evidence of cyber attacks.
-These tools can help organizations quickly identify the presence of malicious activity without manually examining every piece of data.
+Indicators of compromise (IoC) best practices covers several techniques, including using both automated and manual tools to monitor, detect, and analyze evidence of cyber attacks.

-It is also important to regularly update IoC procedures as new technologies and attack vectors emerge.
-By staying up-to-date on IoC best practices, organizations can stay ahead of the threat landscape and protect themselves from malicious activity.
+As new technologies and attack vectors emerge, it is incredibly important to regularly update IoC procedures.
+By staying up-to-date on IoC procedures and best practices, organizations can stay ahead of the threat landscape and protect themselves from malicious activity.

 Cloudforce One is a threat operations and research team created to track and disrupt threat actors.
 The team’s advanced threat intelligence capabilities allow a comprehensive coverage of all entities in the threat landscape and help organizations take action before any threats can cause damage.